wuwhs/js-image-compressor/README.md

 In standard use, we can customize the compression ratio (`quality`), output image type (`mimeType`), width (`width`), height (`height`), and maximum width (`maxWidth`) according to our own needs. ), maximum height (`maxHeight`), minimum width (`minWidth`), maximum height (`minHeight`), png to jpeg threshold (`convertSize`), whether to correct the jpeg direction (`redressOrientation`) and whether the loose mode ( `loose`).

--Whether to correct the jpeg orientation (`redressOrientation`), the `jpeg` format image will be presented according to its orientation in some iOS browsers, this option can control the restoration of the initial orientation, the default is `true`;
+- Whether to correct the jpeg orientation (`redressOrientation`), the `jpeg` format image will be presented according to its orientation in some iOS browsers, this option can control the restoration of the initial orientation, the default is `true`;
--Whether it is loose mode (`loose`), which means to control when the compressed image `size` is larger than the source image, output the source image, otherwise output the compressed image, the default is `true`.
+- Whether it is loose mode (`loose`), which means to control when the compressed image `size` is larger than the source image, output the source image, otherwise output the compressed image, the default is `true`.

 The following is the standard configuration: